-^{}The maximum volume of NaCl is lower for patients in cardiogenic shock and return of spontaneous circulation.
+\The maximum volume of NaCl is lower for patients in cardiogenic shock and return of spontaneous circulation.

 "PCP Assist IV" authorizes a PCP to cannulate a peripheral IV at the request and under the direct supervision of an ACP.
 The patient must require a peripheral IV in accordance with the indications listed in this Medical Directive.
+PCPs authorized for PCP Assist IV are not authorized to administer IV fluid or medication therapy.